ToLeWeiss/RNA-Seq-analysis/workflow/report/data_loading_and_annotation.rst

    - Estimates size factors and normalizes counts using the `DESeq2` package.

 4. **Output:**
-   - Writes normalized counts data and modified clinical data to output CSV files specified in the Snakemake output.
+   - Writes normalized counts data and modified clinical data to output CSV files in the tmp directory.
    - Writes raw counts data to a separate output file.